Smart-Contracts-Verification/A-Verification-Approach-for-Composite-Smart-Contracts-Security-using-FSM/SOL-to-BIP tool/Readme.txt

-SOL-to-BIP tool -version 0.1
+#SOL-to-BIP tool -version 0.1

-This C# tool dynamically models the Solidity Samrt Sontarcts from Etherem blockchain to BIP models.
+#This program utilized Object-oriented language C#
+#to develop a program that models single and composite smart contracts written in Solidity to the BIP language

 Before using this tool, please follow the instructions: